dward2/BME547/Assignments/final_image_processor.md

 framework if you like, such as PyQT or any other choice.
 You are also welcome to program a web/browser GUI for your clients if you prefer.
 Visit
 <https://github.com/dward2/BME547/tree/main/Resources/WebInterface> for info
 and basic tutorials for using HTML/CSS/flask to create such an interface.
+Note that this web/browser GUI should be implemented by its own server (i.e., its own `flask` based code) that makes requests to the separate cloud server as described above.
+The cloud server should not have its own interface.

 ## Database
 As discussed in class, using MongoDB and PyModm will satisfy the requirements